Build or Buy: AI Capability

 Scenario

-A privately held logistics company with 240 employees operates across three regional hubs in North America.
+A privately held logistics company with 200+ full-time employees operates across multiple regional hubs in North America.
 The leadership team has experienced strong revenue growth during the previous two years.

 Trigger Event